gracewang723/C-C-_course/index.rst

 Course Progress
 =========================
 * **2018.9.18: The first class.
 You are supposed to watch the teaching video before class, in order to know the basic structure of C code, and the input and output way of C language.**
-* **2018.9.25：The second class.
+* **2018.9.25: The second class.
 You are supposed to watch the teaching video before class, in order to know the basic data types in C language, the basic operation of data, the conversion rules of basic types in C language and the priority and combination of operations.**